danielpopovici745/translate-ro-to-en/README.md

 # translateRo2En
-Utilizing a opeai-whisper to transcribe Romanian to text and then translating to English with gemma-3-12b
+Utilizing opeai-whisper to transcribe Romanian to text and then translating to English with gemma-3-12b